nrfconnect/sdk-nrf/samples/bluetooth/llpm/README.rst

      - BT_GATT_CHRC_WRITE, BT_GATT_PERM_WRITE

 This sample transmits data between two development kits to measure the transmission latency in between.
-One of the devices is connected as a *master* and another is connected as a *slave*.
+One of the devices is connected as a *central* and another is connected as a *peripheral*.
 The performance is evaluated with the transmission latency dividing the estimated round-trip time in half (RTT / 2).

 By default, the following values are used to demonstrates the interaction of the connection parameters: